philbishop/virtual-nvr/README.md

 ### Latency in web interface
 There is some latency when viewing the live camera streams via the web browser user interface due to conversion to HLS.

-Use one the client apps below to view the streams more effeciently.
+Use one the client apps below to view the streams more efficiently.

-## iOS, MacOs and Window's client apps
+## iOS, MacOS and Window's client apps
 You can access the NVR via your iPhone, Mac or Windows PC using the free NX-V IP Camera viewer app available in the respective app store, links below.

 [NX-V apps page](https://nx-v.uk)